sayonaramemori/Full-learning-record/shell_linux/mihomo.md

 cd /etc/mihomo
 sudo chmod o+x test.sh

-# You should see the node you just have selected
+# You should see some information of the node you just have selected
 ./test.sh
 ```